-- 2. Public meetings are conducted at the District offices to obtain taxpayer comments. - 3.
-Prior to July 1, the budget is legally enacted through passage of an ordinance. - 4.
-Formal budgetary integration is employed as a management control device during the year for the general fund. - 5.
+- 1. The Director of Business Affairs submits to the School Board a proposed operating budget for the fiscal year commencing the following July 1.
+The operating budget includes proposed expenditures and the means of financing them. - 2.
+Public meetings are conducted at the District offices to obtain taxpayer comments. - 3.
+Prior to July 1, the budget is legally enacted through passage of an ordinance. - Formal budgetary integration is employed as a management control device during the year for the general fund. - 5.
 Budgeted amounts are as originally adopted, or as amended by the School Board.